blentley/ForecastingElectricityDemand/README.md

 #### 3. Partition the data into training and test sets
 This function will take the normalised data and a point to split the dataset, and return six objects:
-+ x_train - an array of sequences used for making predictions
++ x_train - an array of sequences used for making predictions.
-+ y_train_y - an array of values that the model will learn how to predict
++ y_train_y - an array of values that the model will learn to predict.
-+ y_train_x - an array of predictions aligned corresponding to the time periods being predicted, which the model needs for prediction
++ y_train_x - an array of additional predictors aligned to the newly predicted demand values.
+Not required in training.
-+ x_test - an array of sequences that will be used for making predictions during validation
++ x_test - an array of sequences that will be used for making predictions during validation.
-+ y_test_y - an array of values that we will compare against predictions during validation
++ y_test_y - an array of values that we will compare against predictions made by the model during validation.
+These are the true outcome values.
-+ y_test_x - an array of predictors aligned to the corresponding time periods being predicted, which the model needs for prediction
++ y_test_x - an array of additional predictors aligned to the newly predicted demand values, which the model needs for subsequent predictions.

 In addition, this function will also return *row*, which is the partitioning point of the dataset.
 Use this to find the correct time-series value for plotting on the x-axis later on.